ajit009kumar/classPlusProject/README.md

 1. Clone the Project
 2. Go To Project Directory
-3. npm install
+3. npm install to install all the npm dependencies
 4. start mongoDB
-5. start webpack
+5. start webpack by running webpack
-6. npm start
+6. start the server by running  npm start

 // HELLO I ALSO ADDED THE BACKEND FEATURE FOR SIGNUP AND LOGIN USING PASSPORT